Do you wish to complete the Master’s degree in data center engineering after completing the It Sligo data center engineering course ?

 |Energy efficiency and renewable or sustainable energy||5 credits|

-All modules are online courses (in English or French).
+All modules are online courses (in English).

 * For those modules, there are laboratories at the HELHa College in Belgium (one week/year)